-- .1 Install conduits to conserve headroom in exposed locations and cause minimum interference in spaces through which they pass. - .2 X-ray cast walls and floors before coring to confirm location of embedded items. - .3 Existing structure contains asbestos.
-Confirm materials are free of asbestos before drilling or coring. - .4 Use rigid aluminum threaded conduit in areas subject to mechanical injury. - .5 Use epoxy coated conduit underground and in cast concrete. - .6 Use electrical metallic tubing (EMT) except in cast concrete above 2.4 m not subject to mechanical injury. - .7 Use liquid tight flexible metal conduit for connection to motors or vibrating equipment. - .8 Minimum conduit size for lighting and power circuits: 19 mm. - .9 Bend conduit cold.
+- .1 Install conduits to conserve headroom in exposed locations and cause minimum interference in spaces through which they pass. - .2 Use rigid aluminum threaded conduit in areas subject to mechanical injury. - .3 Use epoxy coated conduit or PVC conduit underground and in cast concrete. - .4 Use electrical metallic tubing (EMT) except in cast concrete above 2.4 m not subject to mechanical injury. - .5 Use EMT in stud walls. - .6 Use liquid tight flexible metal conduit for connection to motors or vibrating equipment. - .7 Use HDPE or PVC conduit underground - .8 Minimum conduit size for lighting and power circuits: 19 mm. - .9 Bend conduit cold.
 Replace conduit if kinked or flattened more than 1/10th of its original diameter. - .10 Mechanically bend steel conduit over 19 mm dia. - .11 Field threads on rigid conduit must be of sufficient length to draw conduits up tight. - .12 Install fish cord in empty conduits. - .13 Remove and replace blocked conduit sections.
 Do not use liquids to clean out conduits. - .14 Dry conduits out before installing wire.